 Our Packaging Design Efficiency Cheat Sheet will help you weigh your options and determine the best course of action towards an attractive, creative package design that minimizes packaging waste.

 Have you considered the amount of packaging you use for your products?
 In many cases, reducing the amount of packaging is a viable option that can save a ton in both cost and the waste created.
-A great example of this is the use of corrugated tray to hold multiple products, like bottles of water, that is then wrapped in polyethylene(PE) for security.
+A great example of this is the use of a corrugated tray to hold multiple products, like bottles of water, wrapped in polyethylene(PE) for security.
 With the right strength of film, the tray is almost always unnecessary as the PE is strong enough to secure the product without additional help.
 Consider dropping additional packaging on your goods to promote sustainability.

 For wrapping products, consider a lower gauge of film or discuss the newer biodegradable options with your supplier.
-We offer suggestions for different types of flexible wrapping that can best suit your needs in a recent blog post.
-You may notice that we don’t discuss biodegradable film options, but there’s a good reason.
+We offer suggestions for different types of flexible wrapping that best suit your needs in a recent blog post.
+You may notice that we don't discuss biodegradable film options, but there's a good reason.